deeppavlov/DeepPavlov/docs/features/pretrained_vectors.rst

 `Bojanowski et al. (2016) <https://arxiv.org/abs/1607.04606>`__) for
 vectors training as well as various preprocessing options (see below).

-You can get vectors either in binary or in text (vec) formats both for fastText and GloVe.
+You can get vectors either in binary or in text (vec) formats for FastText.

 License
 ~~~~~~~